 - Impact

-In order to prepare your own business summary, use this Submission Checklist, which includes the judging criteria judges will be using in the Screening Round to evaluate all entries.
+To prepare your own business summary, use this Submission Checklist, which includes the judging criteria judges will be using in the Screening Round to evaluate all entries.

-Final Round Requirements
+Final Round

 What should be included in the 1-page business summary?

-- The criteria and contents for the 1-page business summary are the same as those for the 5-7 page summary (above), just shorter and more concise.
+- The criteria and contents for the 1-page business summary are the same as those for the 5/7-page summary (above), just shorter and more concise.

 What matters for the 1-minute pitch?

-- How motivated, enthusiastic is the team?
+- How motivated and enthusiastic is the team?

 - Does the pitch convey the essential elements of the problem, the solution, and the market opportunity?

-- Does the team understand the problem/solution (from both technical and marketing perspectives)?
+- Does the team understand the problem/solution from both technical and marketing perspectives?

 - Has the pitch generated enthusiasm to see the demo?